ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 ## ApacheHttpClient
 The advantage of using `ApacheHttpClient` over the default client is that `ApacheHttpClient` sends more headers with the request, eg. `Content-Length`, which some servers expect.

+> Aside from these clients, there are a few more to research if you want : [OpenFeign clients](https://github.com/OpenFeign/feign#ribbon){:target="_blank"}

-### Building a Mutual SSL client with Apache
+# Enabling Mutual SSL
 Mutual SSL is supported in all of these clients.
-To achieve this in an `ApacheHttpClient`, we have to create an HttpClient that builds the SSL context.
+To achieve this in an `ApacheHttpClient`, we have to create an `HttpClient` that builds the SSL context.
 When the SSL context is valid, we wrap this inside an `ApacheHttpClient` for being compliant with OpenFeign.

 {% highlight java %}